 Possible peripheral discovery modes are listed below:

 - Non-Discoverable Peripheral : This is the default mode that a peripheral is set into, and also the mode that the peripheral is changed to by default when a connection is established.
-A peripheral in this mode can’t be discovered nor connected to.
+A peripheral in this mode can not be discovered nor connected to.

 - Limited-Discoverable Peripheral (BLE_GAP_ADV_FLAGS_LE_ONLY_LIMITED_DISC_MODE): Limited in terms of time.
-A peripheral in this mode is assumed to be only discoverable for a period of time (Configurable by SoftDevice API and the Advertising Library as we see in the exercises ).
+A peripheral in this mode is assumed to be only discoverable for a period of time (Configurable by SoftDevice API and the Advertising Library as we see in the exercises section).
 Limited-Discoverability helps save power by advertising for a limited amount of time.
 If no connection was initiated during this time, the peripheral will simply go to idle.
-The only way to bring back discoverability is by user intervention(Ex: Press a button).

 - General-Discoverable Peripheral (BLE_GAP_ADV_FLAGS_LE_ONLY_GENERAL_DISC_MODE): The peripheral is assumed to advertise indefinitely until a connection is establish.

-The Peripheral indicate its discovery mode by setting specific Advertisement Flags ( Flags AD) in the advertisement packet, these flags can help scanners to organize and prioritize advertisement.
+The Peripheral indicate its discovery mode by setting specific Advertisement Flags (Flags AD) in the advertising packet, these flags can help scanners to organize and prioritize advertisement.
 The one byte advertisement flags are organized as follows:

 |Bit0||Indicates LE (Low Energy) Limited Discoverable Mode.|

 |Bit2||Indicates whether BR/EDR (Bluetooth Classic) is NOT supported.
 This is always set as the nRF5x are NOT dual-mode chips.|